tingerrr/subpar/src/lib.typ

 /// - propagate-supplement (bool): Corressponds to the super figure's
 ///   `propagate-supplement`.
 /// - caption (content): Corressponds to the super figure's `caption`.
-/// - placement (alignement, auto, none): Corressponds to the super figure's
+/// - placement (alignment, auto, none): Corressponds to the super figure's
 ///   `placement`.
 /// - gap (length): Corressponds to the super figure's `gap`.
 /// - outlined (bool): Corressponds to the super figure's `outlined`.